PeppeL-G/course-material/src/courses/android-development/project-grading-guidelines.md

 />

 ## Coding Style
-The conventions used for writing comments, (not) using optional curly brackets, maximum line lengths, white-spaces in the statements, etc. For more information, see [Wikipedia's article on coding style](https://en.wikibooks.org/wiki/Computer_Programming/Coding_Style).
+The conventions used for writing comments, (not) using optional curly brackets, maximum line lengths, white-spaces in the statements, etc. For more information, see [Wikipedia's article on coding style](https://en.wikibooks.org/wiki/Computer_Programming/Coding_Style). [xkcd has a web comic about it.](https://xkcd.com/1513/)

 <GradingGuideline
 	gradeU="No coding style has been used or there exists too many places where the style has not been followed."